PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 14:26:29
+Last updated: 2024-04-08 14:27:04
-Random Quote: I have let you come wash my dishes.
-I said my oven needed cleaning, I invited you to a p-rno! - Victoria
+Random Quote: I like my testicles attached to my body, rather than rolling around next to some eyeliner in Robin's purse.
+Stinson out! - Barney Stinson